Nationals vs. Red Sox Player Props Betting Odds

-You can find player prop bet odds for Justin Turner, Lane Thomas and others on the Boston Red Sox and Washington Nationals before their matchup at 7:05 PM ET on Tuesday at Nationals Park.
+Player prop bet odds for Justin Turner, Lane Thomas and others are listed when the Boston Red Sox visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!